Creative online fundraising ideas for growth

 Recycle your way into fundraising profits online

-Why not let your donors donate gold, silver and platinum at their full value for a tax deduction?
-It’s as simple as collecting the broken or unwanted jewelry or household items and shipping them off to Jewelry for Good.
+Why not let your donors donate gold, silver, and platinum at full value for a tax deduction?
+It’s as simple as collecting and shipping broken or unwanted jewelry or household items to Jewelry for Good.
 Check out the non-profit’s website and see if their program works for your group.

 Big Fundraising Ideas and our online programs

 There are a lot of online fundraising ideas to consider, with new ones popping up overnight.
-If that makes you feel overwhelmed and needing a little help, then check back next week.
+If that makes you feel overwhelmed and need some help, check back next week.
 We’ll be taking a closer look at some of our online fundraisers.
-Each one is an easy, fun an inventive way to raise funds online.
+Each is an easy, fun, and inventive way to raise funds online.

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.